2005 NCAA men's volleyball tournament

 The 2005 NCAA men's volleyball tournament was the 36th annual tournament to determine the national champion of NCAA men's collegiate indoor volleyball.
 The single elimination tournament was played at Pauley Pavilion in Los Angeles, California during May 2005.

-Pepperdine defeated UCLA in the final match, 3–2 (30–23, 23–30, 24–30, 30–25, 15–10), to win their fourth national title.
+Pepperdine defeated UCLA in the final match, 3–2 (30–23, 23–30, 24–30, 30–25, 15–10), to win their fifth national title.
 The Waves (25–2) were coached by Marv Dunphy.

 Pepperdine's Sean Rooney was named the tournament's Most Outstanding Player.
 Rooney, along with six other players, comprised the All Tournament Team.

 Qualification

 Until the creation of the NCAA Men's Division III Volleyball Championship in 2012, there was only a single national championship for men's volleyball.
 As such, all NCAA men's volleyball programs, whether from Division I, Division II, or Division III, were eligible.
 A total of 4 teams were invited to contest this championship.